 International BTECs can be used as an education pathway on their own, alongside academic qualifications such as International A levels or they can form part of the IBCP (International Baccalaureate Career-related Programme).

 The idea is to provide students with a world-class, career-ready qualification by teaching them skills which match their ambition.

-For a deeper discussion of the role vocational education can play alongside academic and IB pathways in international schools, please join me in our free webinar on 19 January as part of The Big Think series of webinars for school leaders.
-Read more about the series and how to register on our website.
+For a deeper discussion of the role vocational education can play alongside academic and IB pathways in international schools, catch up on demand with our free webinar, recorded on 19 January as part of The Big Think series of webinars for school leaders.
+Read more about the series and how to register for similar on our website.